Jon Peters: The Sandman

 Peters was a producer for a planned adaptation of the Sandman comics for Warner Bros., which became stuck in development in 2001.
-Sandman creator Neil Gaiman called the last screenplay for the film that Warner Bros. would send him "not only the worst Sandman script I've ever seen, but quite easily the worst script I've ever read."
+Sandman creator Neil Gaiman called the last screenplay for the film that Warner Bros. sent him "not only the worst Sandman script I've ever seen, but quite easily the worst script I've ever read."
 In a 2005 interview regarding the film, Gaiman commented: "But Sandman movies, they just got increasingly appalling...
 They started out hiring some really good people...
 And then Jon Peters fired all of them and got in some people who take orders, and who wanted fistfights and all this stuff.
 It had no sensibility... they were horrible."
 As with the production of Superman Lives and Wild Wild West, Peters attempted to include a "giant mechanical spider" in the script.
 Gaiman would go on to leak the maligned script in an attempt to sabotage its production.